The best products to splurge on from Nordstrom's Anniversary Sale | CNN Underscored

 Baseline 21-Inch International Expandable Rolling Carry-On ($341.90, originally $569; nordstrom.com)

-This five-star-rated spinner carry-on is packed with features for travelers who want to stay organized on the go: Inside, you’ll find a compartment with a hanger for wrinkle-prone garments, as well as a detailed interior with zipper pockets aplenty (and some handy compression straps, too).
+This 5-star-rated spinner carry-on is packed with features for travelers who want to stay organized on the go.
+Inside, you’ll find a compartment with a hanger for wrinkle-prone garments, as well as a detailed interior with zipper pockets aplenty (and some handy compression straps too).

-Torq 33-Inch Extra Large Wheeled Trunk ($341.90, originally $569; nordstrom.com)
+Torq 33-Inch Extra-Large Wheeled Trunk ($341.90, originally $569; nordstrom.com)

 This sleek trunk-style bag gives you a ton of capacity for longer trips (or shopping on the ground) with dimensions of 30 inches by 16 inches by 15 inches.
 Hard sides keep your delicate items protected, and the open-ended interior organization is perfect for those who prefer modular packing cubes or flexibility over a ton of pockets and zips.